catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 - Review this sprint's goals and whether we need to adjust our work to hit them.
 - Is there anything spiraling out of control?
 Can we get it back under control somehow?

-#### Sprint review

-Last Thursday of the sprint.

-- Make sure our board state is correct.
-- Which goals did we achieve?
-- What is our availability next sprint?
-- What should our goal(s) be for next sprint?
-Aim for 1-3.
-- Do we need to add new issues to our backlog related to those goals?

 #### Issue guidelines

 We try to make sure our issues have the following information before we work on them: